 We also include a range of project templates to help you build a space that meets your team’s unique needs.

-Check out some of our most popular project management templates
+Check out some of our most popular project management templates:

-• Adaptive project management template: Creates a flexible, collaborative space for your team and your stakeholders, and adapts to Agile, hybrid, or Waterfall methodologies
+- Adaptive project management template: Creates a flexible, collaborative space for your team and your stakeholders, and adapts to Agile, hybrid, or Waterfall methodologies

-• Project schedule template: Breaks larger projects into actionable items, helps assign due dates, and tracks team progress when work begins
+- Project schedule template: Breaks larger projects into actionable items, helps assign due dates, and tracks team progress when work begins

-• OKR template: Simplifies your strategic planning and connects individual tasks to your shared goals
+- OKR template: Simplifies your strategic planning and connects individual tasks to your shared goals

-• Sprint retrospective template: Helps improve the efficiency, productivity, and effectiveness of your future sprints by applying the lessons you’ve learned in the past
+- Sprint retrospective template: Helps improve the efficiency, productivity, and effectiveness of your future sprints by applying the lessons you’ve learned in the past

-These templates can help you increase productivity, meet the goals you set out in your original proposal, and put you in a better position to respond to any changes to the original plan as they arise.
+These templates can help you increase productivity, meet the goals you set out in your original proposal, and put you in a better position to respond to any changes to the project plan as they arise.

 Write compelling proposals every time, with Wrike